 The Renaissance is a cultural movement emphasizing a rebirth of classical learning and art, independence of thought and humanist values.
 Humanism brought to flower the secular tendencies of the Ars Nova: focusing on life on earth rather than afterlife, self-realization through reason and rejection of supernaturalism.

-The powerful and vast Holy Roman Empire continued to declined in power and influence during the Renaissance.
+The Holy Roman Empire continued to declined in power and influence during the Renaissance.
 The Turks captured Constantinople in 1453, the capital and stronghold of the eastern region of the Holy Roman Empire.
-The Empire lost its ties with antiquity and was severed in half.
+Thus, the Empire lost its ties with antiquity and was severed in half.
 The remaining territory was a mere shadow of its former self: Germany, Austria and parts of the Netherlands.

 With the faltering of these two seemingly infallible institutions, the stage was set for a flowering of art and culture.
 The voyages of discovery by Christopher Columbus (1492), Ferdinand Magellan (1519) and many others resulted in riches and opportunities poring into Europe's port cities.
 The multitude of merchants and traders needed to man this new economy lead to the growth of a large and powerful merchant class, roughly the Renaissance equivalent of today's middle class.
 This new class was destine to be the largest consumer of art, music and literature.